Extracting Medication Changes in Clinical Narratives using Pre-trained Language Models: Appendix

 \subsection{Medication Mention Extraction}

 Table \ref{NER_results} presents the span-level (exact match) and token-level (partial match) \textit{medication mention extraction} performance on the withheld CMED test set.
-Comparing the baselines, FABLE performed significantly (p$<$ 0.05) better at the span and token levels than CLAMP, especially with less frequent medication mentions.
-We believe this is because of two reasons: one, CLAMP was not adapted for our CMED medication mention extraction task and two, FABLE being a semi-supervised model, generalizes well with new unseen data.
-The BERT models benefit from exposure to larger vocabulary in pre-training and yielded higher performance (p$<$ 0.05) at the span and token levels compared to FABLE and CLAMP.
+We examined CLAMP, applied to the test set in a zero-shot setting, and FABLE, a semi-supervised model trained and adapted to CMED.
+CLAMP yielded a performance of 0.775 F1 at the span-level and 0.817 F1 at the token-level.
+We adapted FABLE to the CMED data and observed that FABLE yielded high precision of 0.961 but suffered from low recall at the token-level on the CMED test set.
+We compare the BERT models against FABLE as the baseline.
+The BERT models benefited from exposure to a larger vocabulary in pre-training and yielded higher performance (p$<$ 0.05) at the span- and token-levels compared to FABLE.
 There was no significant difference in performance among the BERT models.
-Compared to the baselines, the language models were better able to extract medication short forms and abbreviations (e.g., `\textit{ergo}' for `\textit{ergocalciferol}' or `\textit{tyl}' for `\textit{Tylenol}'), recognize medication phrases that contain separators (e.g., `\textit{anti-hypertensives}' or `\textit{anti-platelet agent}' ), and identify medication names with numeric text (e.g., `\textit{Humulin 70/30}').
-The hardest cases ($<$ 10) for all the systems, including the BERT models, were phrases where the medication mention was not followed by whitespace (e.g., the medication `\textit{Zofran}' in the phrase \textit{Zofran(Non Chemo)}) and phrases where the medication names contained spelling errors (e.g., the medication `\textit{Ibuprofen}' in the phrase `DJD better takien only 1-2 ibuproens a day').
+Compared to the FABLE, the language models were better able to extract medication short forms and abbreviations (e.g., `\textit{ergo}' for `\textit{ergocalciferol}' or `\textit{tyl}' for `\textit{Tylenol}'), recognize medication phrases that contain separators (e.g., `\textit{anti-hypertensives}' or `\textit{anti-platelet agent}' ), and identify medication names with numeric text (e.g., `\textit{Humulin 70/30}').
+The hardest cases ($<$ 10 occurrences) for all the systems, including the BERT models, were phrases where the medication mention was not followed by whitespace (e.g., the medication `\textit{Zofran}' in the phrase \textit{Zofran(Non Chemo)}) and phrases where the medication names contained spelling errors (e.g., the medication `\textit{Ibuprofen}' in the phrase `DJD better takien only 1-2 ibuproens a day').